Spain or Portugal? Which is the best Iberian destination?

 Traditional Spanish dish – Pulpo à feria

-Both Portugal and Spain have a good road network and highways connecting the bigger towns.
+Portugal and Spain have a good road network, with highways connecting the larger towns.
 Though in Portugal, there are fewer free highways.
 Public transportation also seems to work fairly well in both countries, but Spain has high-speed trains, and Portugal doesn’t.
-Spain has many more airports than Portugal, but the country is also bigger.
-Both have lots of cheap flights from Europe through several low-cost airlines.

 The beautiful city of Ronda in Spain